IanFinlayson/exploring-cs/chapter01.md

 activity.
 It involves both sides of your brain in that it takes both logic and creativity to do.

-Let\'s look at an example of an algorithm to solve the \"guess the number\" game.
+Let's look at an example of an algorithm to solve the "guess the number" game.
 In the simplest version of this game, one player thinks of a number between 1 and some upper limit.
 Then the other player guesses which number they picked until they get it.

-Let\'s say that Mark and Sofia are playing this game with an upper limit of 10.
+Let's say that Mark and Sofia are playing this game with an upper limit of 10.
 The game might go like this:

 ```